EvidenceGlobal Market AccessPharma

 The characteristics of rare diseases make meeting payer evidence requirements difficult.
 When a non-rare disease treatment enters the market, a payer is typically presented with high quality evidence from the manufacturer, including extensive Phase 3 clinical trial data for the new treatment and comparisons with other currently available interventions.
 This depth of evidence is often unavailable for rare diseases.

-Challenges in generating clinical evidence
+Challenges of generating clinical evidence

 Orphan drug manufacturers frequently face the following challenges when generating clinical evidence:

 • Rare disease indications are often heterogeneous and patients enrolled in trials may have associated co-morbidities, which, coupled with small patient numbers, further contribute to evidence generation challenges.
-Whilst this suboptimal level of clinical evidence is acknowledged and addressed at the regulatory level, guidance is scarce or non-existent at national and subnational payer level.1
+Whilst this suboptimal level of clinical evidence is acknowledged and addressed at the regulatory level, guidance is scarce or non-existent at national and subnational payer level1

-It should be noted that countries are adapting their reimbursement processes to recognise these differences.
-A recent study found that 13/32 European countries use supplemental appraisal/reimbursement processes for orphan medicines.3 These allow application of different evidence requirements and thresholds (e.g. higher incremental cost-effectiveness ratio thresholds may be accepted by NICE when products are assessed via the Highly Specialised Technologies route) or may lead to exemption from the HTA process in some markets (e.g. Germany) if certain criteria are met.
-Therefore, manufacturers need to map and navigate these different processes.
+It should be noted that some countries have adapted their reimbursement processes to recognise these differences.
+A recent study found that 13/32 European countries use supplemental appraisal/reimbursement processes for orphan medicines.4 These allow application of different evidence requirements and thresholds (e.g. higher incremental cost-effectiveness ratio thresholds may be accepted by the National Institute for Health and Care Excellence (NICE) when products are assessed via the highly specialised technologies route) or may lead to exemption from the health technology assessment (HTA) process in some markets (e.g. Germany) if certain criteria are met.
+On the other hand, where specific processes do not exist for orphan medicines, manufacturers need to understand how the general processes and requirements may challenge successful reimbursement in those countries.

 Solutions to improve clinical evidence generation for rare diseases

-• Identifying biomarkers and start/stop criteria to better define the patient population and treatment duration.
+• Identifying biomarkers and start/stop criteria to better define the patient population and treatment duration

-• Applying and/or developing disease-specific patient-reported outcomes and health-related quality of life tools.
+• Applying and/or developing disease-specific patient-reported outcomes and health-related quality of life tools

-• Identifying surrogate endpoints with proven clinical utility.
+• Identifying surrogate endpoints with proven clinical utility

-• Designing and implementing post-launch evidence development plans and capturing real world data.
+• Designing and implementing post-launch evidence development plans and capturing real-world data

 1. European Medicines Agency.
 Guideline on Clinical Trials in Small Populations.
 2006.
 Available from: https://www.ema.europa.eu/en/documents/scientific-guideline/guideline-clinical-trials-small-populations_en.pdf.
-Accessed on: January 2021
+Accessed on: November 2024

 2. European Medicines Agency.
 Paediatric Regulation.
 2017.
 Available from: https://www.ema.europa.eu/en/human-regulatory/overview/paediatric-medicines/paediatric-regulation.
-Accessed on: January 2021
+Accessed on: November 2024.

-3. Nicod E, Whittal A, Drummond M, Facey K. Are supplemental appraisal/reimbursement processes needed for rare disease treatments?
+4. Nicod E, Whittal A, Drummond M, Facey K. Are supplemental appraisal/reimbursement processes needed for rare disease treatments?
 An international comparison of country approaches.
 Orphanet Journal of Rare Diseases.
-2020;15(189):50. https://doi.org/10.1186/s13023-020-01462-0
+2020;15(189):50.

 Join the discussion 2 Comments